Create a more connected workplace with Slack

 7. Never forget the little things, with reminders

-While we have the luxury of calendar apps to track big events such as meetings, what works for keeping track of all the small things that your teammates need – such as remembering to leave feedback on an upcoming presentation, or answering a colleague’s question first thing in the morning before you’re overwhelmed with tasks?
+While we have the luxury of calendar apps to track big events like meetings, what works for keeping track of all the small things your teammates need—like remembering to leave feedback on an upcoming presentation, or answering a colleague’s question first thing in the morning before you’re overwhelmed with tasks?

 With reminders in Slack, you can set a notification instantly by saying what you want to be reminded of and when.
-Slackbot will then notify you at the precise time that you’ve requested the nudge.
+Then Slackbot will notify you at the precise time you’ve requested the nudge.
 You can also set reminders directly from messages that you’d like to review later.

 Looking for more ways to reinvent how your team works?
-Take a look at our tips for improving inclusivity and supporting flexible schedules.
+Check out our tips for improving inclusivity and supporting flexible schedules.